Woolworths (United Kingdom): 1980s–1990s

-Later years
+2000s–2010s

+Following a period of losses, Woolworths confirmed in 2004 it would abandon the Big W concept.
+The group sold seven of the 21 Big W shops in 2005 to Tesco and Asda.
+The gross internal floor area of the remaining sites was reduced to an optimum trading size of around 40,000 to 50000 sqft.
+Following this, they were rebranded as Woolworths Out of Town shops.

 The newly independent Woolworths faced severe competitive and financial pressures.
 The market for physical copies of music, one of Woolworths' main money spinners, shrank in the early 21st century; specialist music chains such as Our Price collapsed.
 The major supermarket chains expanded into many of Woolworths' product areas, and the fast-expanding Wilkinson challenged it directly on the high street.

-Woolworths did not generally follow the trend started in the 1980s of opening stores at out-of-town relocations.
-One of its few out-of-town stores opened at Dudley's Merry Hill Shopping Centre in 1989, but this closed within a few years due to disappointing trade.
+Woolworths did not generally follow the trend started in the 1980s of opening shops at out-of-town relocations.
+One of its few out-of-town shops opened at Dudley's Merry Hill Shopping Centre in 1989, but this closed within a few years due to disappointing trade.

 In an attempt to raise the group's corporate profile under the chairmanship of Gerald Corbett, Woolworths sponsored a show garden at the RHS Chelsea Flower Show in 2004.
 Designed by a group of graduate students from Pickard School of Garden Design, the contemporary-formal style garden was awarded a silver medal.

-In the middle of 2006 the business launched an in-store collection service for items ordered on their website or in-store, to complement the already established in-store ordering system.
+In the middle of 2006, the business launched an in-store collection service for items ordered on their website or in-store, to complement the already established in-store ordering system.
 In late September 2006, the Big Red Book was launched, to compete directly with the Argos catalogue.